-An honours degree (minimum 2:1) or the overseas equivalent in Psychology.
-A degree in which Psychology forms a major component may be acceptable.
-Each case will be judged on an individual basis.
+We require an honours degree (minimum Upper Second or the overseas equivalent) in psychology, including competent research methods knowledge and evidence of a research project/dissertation.
+A degree in which psychology forms a major component may be acceptable.

 Months of entry

 Our MRes Psychology research-focused course will give you in-depth theoretical understanding, knowledge and practical experience of key research paradigms, research designs and statistical techniques used in psychology and, more broadly, in the social sciences.

 - Quantitative methods: path analysis, hierarchical regression analysis, multi-level modelling, signal detection analysis and non-linear regression models;

 - Qualitative methods: focus groups, interviewing skills, IPA, thematic analysis, grounded theory, discourse analysis and conversation analysis.